CaptianFluffy100/MCMP/Rust/glados/README.md

 ## Edit Portal Definitions

 This page alows you to edit portal definitions.
 Build block, light with item, colors (r,g,b).
+You can add and delete portal defs from this page.

 This defines what a portal is to the servers so the server knows what is a portal, and what is not a portal.
 It will also set the portal color for more customization.

 ## Running your project

-// Example here for Windows Linux and Mac
+// Example here for Windows Linux Mac and Arm